 Gurus affect Sikh children?
 Oracy To organise group discussions independently of an adult e.g. in trios.
 Be able to build on and challenge other points of view - polite disagreement.

-Visit to Hedingham Castle Educational

-Sports Day on Parker's Piece Visits/Visitors

-Sports Day on Parker's Piece Visit to St Matthew's Church Visits/Visitors
+Educational Visit to Hedingham Castle Visits/Visitors Sports Day on Parker's Piece Visit to St Matthew's Church